 Tracking and organization

-PageOnce Personal Finance centralizes money and travel matters in a single Android app.
-Manage and pay bills, monitor your credit card and bank accounts, track your investment portfolio and your frequent flier miles with this handy app.
-With the $7.99 Pro app, you get cell phone logs, push alerts -- and even your Netflix queue.
+Mint centralizes money matters in a single Android app.
+Manage and pay bills, monitor your credit card and bank accounts, track your investment portfolio with this handy app.
+With the free app, you get cell phone logs and push alerts.

 Anyone with a home business knows the importance of remote access to files.
 DocumentsToGo lets you view, edit and create all sorts of documents, from Microsoft Office to Adobe PDFs.
 Graphics are included, files can be password protected, and you can share them as needed to keep your team or clients abreast of project developments.
 The full Android app is $14.99.